Skip to content

 Although there's no cure for lupus, there are several treatment options to manage the disease and improve daily functioning.

 Every person is different, and your treatment plan may vary depending on the type and severity of lupus.
-In most cases, treating lupus involves a combination of medication and home remedies.
+In most cases, treating lupus involves a combination of medication and lifestyle management.

 Lupus medications